terraform-google-modules/terraform-google-composer/README.md

 # terraform-google-composer

-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that simply creates a GCS bucket.
+This module makes it easy to create a Cloud Composer Environment.
 As the module develops, this README should be updated.

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Create a GCP Composer Environment

 ## Usage